torvalds/linux/Documentation/admin-guide/nfs/nfs-rdma.rst

 Overview
 ========

-This document describes how to install and setup the Linux NFS/RDMA client and server software.
+This document describes how to install and setup the GNU/Linux NFS/RDMA client and server software.

-The NFS/RDMA client was first included in Linux 2.6.24.
-The NFS/RDMA server was first included in the following release, Linux 2.6.25.
+The NFS/RDMA client was first included in GNU/Linux 2.6.24.
+The NFS/RDMA server
+was first included in the following release, GNU/Linux 2.6.25.

 In our testing, we have obtained excellent performance results (full 10Gbit wire bandwidth at minimal client CPU) under many workloads.
 The code passes